 As the modern workplace rapidly changes from 9 to 5 cubicle teams to a network of fully work-from-home positions, we wanted to share some more of the lessons we’ve learned in our culture journey as a remote company.
 See our 5 lessons on how to create a remote culture that still WOWs, engages, and inspires your teams:

 In a traditional office, you have the chance to interact with colleagues in passing in shared spaces, before meetings start, or by the water cooler.
 Those micro-interactions add up to the social aspect of your job, so how can you bring that back into the moments when you connect with your remote coworkers?
-Take advantage of your meetings by putting some personality into it.
-In other words, dialing in your weird, authentic self in those first few minutes to catch-up, tell some light personal stories, or ask the team a silly question.
+Take advantage of your meetings by putting some personality into them.
+In other words, dial in your weird, authentic self in those first few minutes to catch up, tell some light personal stories or ask the team a silly question.
 Here are some questions you can ask:

 At Delivering Happiness, our team uses tools like Slack, Basecamp, and Google Drive to keep us connected and collaborating on projects together.
 The only way for these tools to succeed is to make sure employees learn how to use them, take time to explore different functions, and commit to them.
 Commitment is key, and sometimes that communication can be put on the back burner during high-stress periods of work or during the holidays.

 So how can you make sure communication stays a priority?
-Through a culture or accountability pact!
-A culture pact is essentially an agreement among employees on how they will uphold different aspects of your company culture.
+Through a culture of accountability pact!
+A culture pact is essentially an agreement among employees on how they will uphold different aspects of your company's culture.

 What will your pact look like?

 You’ve probably heard of companies getting together for an annual meeting or All Hands Meeting.
 Those big get-togethers are important not just for business strategy but to also foster relationships between your employees [therefore nurturing your culture].
 But what about opportunities outside of your annual meeting?